 Everyone is aware now of the slow housing market and the fact that many people are losing their homes.
-There is, however, another segment of the housing market that is seldom spoken of, but which is also being hard-hit by the current situation.
+There is, however, another segment of the housing market that is seldom spoken of.
+It is also being hard-hit by the current situation.
 And the banks – who started the whole “tumble” – and who “profited greatly” in creating the “tumble” – are still profiting BIG !

 First, let’s talk about the homeowner.
 In the 1990’s, banks developed a GOLDMINE in the housing industry…the equity loan.
 They began a huge marketing program to encourage people to take their money (savings) out of their homes and spend it.
 They touted that the homeowner could “use the money for anything you want – a vacation, home improvements, college tuition, new car, whatever”.
 The banks then proceeded to appraise the home over the home’s actual value and loan people equity up to 125% of the home’s value.
-This meant that people would no longer have any savings in their home – they would owe the whole value of the home at that time.
-Anyone who didn’t take out the money and spend it, was considered foolish – to have credit cards or pay interest on anything else, when they had money available in their home that they could pull out.
+This meant that people would no longer have any savings in their home.
+They would owe the whole value of the home at that time.
+Anyone who didn’t take out the money and spend it, was considered foolish.
 People used their homes like an ATM.
 Anytime the bills got too big, they just refinanced and took cash out or borrowed on an equity loan.
 Who made the most with interest and fees?
-The banks.

 Who made the most money on these loans?
 Yes, the banks.
 The homeowners didn’t care about the fees the banks charged or the closing costs.
 The only thing they looked at was the big fat amount of money they could pull out and spend – as if it were the lottery.
 Who profited big?
 The banks.